Photographic Tips & Techniques

 Color Correction

 Quality digital cameras are usually quite good at producing acceptable colors, however underwater performance can be hit or miss depending upon a few factors.
 Regardless of the cause, a fair number of images can be corrected with imaging manipulation software regardless of brand.
-Best results are obtained from high-end programs but simple 'one-click' solutions can also produce remarkable results.
+Best results are obtained from high-end programs including Photoshop and Paint Shop Pro but simple 'one-click' solutions from Picasa and those bundled with your camera may produce remarkable results.
+These corrections will work with any digital image format but the best results can only be realized by users whose cameras offer RAW image capture.

 WHITE BALANCE